New entry-level training program fast tracks healthcare careers

 “We talk all the time at Carle about providing top-decile care for our patients,” Brownfield said.
 “CMAs are crucial to that important goal.”

-Brownfield encourages those interested to apply at carle.org/careers and watch for information about additional 2019 CMA classes coming soon.
+Brownfield encourages those interested to apply at carle.org/careers and watch for information about additional CMA classes.